ndronos/c-nomorph/is-Punk-Rock/README.md

 This  allows  unlimited  copying  and  use  of  the  source  code  and  its  executable version.
 There  is  one  major  condition:  If  you  distribute  a  program  or  library based on the GPLed source code, then you must distribute the source code to your program.
-Note well that if you use your program in-house and don’t distrib‐ ute  it,  this  condition  doesn’t  hold,  and  you  have  no  obligation  to  distribute source.
-Running a GPLed program, like compiling your code with  gcc , does not in itself obligate you to distribute source code, because the program output (such as the executable you just compiled) is not considered to be based on or a deriva‐ tive of  gcc .
+Note well that if you use your program in-house and don’t distribute  it, this  condition  doesn’t  hold,  and  you  have  no  obligation  to  distribute source.
+Running a GPLed program, like compiling your code with  gcc , does not in itself obligate you to distribute source code, because the program output (such as the executable you just compiled) is not considered to be based on or a derivative of  gcc .
 Example: the GNU Scientific Library.

 (Klemens, 2015) xvi Preface
 ```